 What about multiple IRAs?
 An investor must calculate their RMD for each IRA separately.
 Then, the investor can withdraw an RMD from each account, or they can add up the RMD amount from each IRA (no need to include RMDs from 401(k) plans), and withdraw the aggregate amount from only one IRA.
 Alternatively, an investor may want to consider consolidating IRAs that are subject to an RMD into one account.
 By consolidating IRAs, they’ll only need to calculate and withdraw an RMD from one account each year.

 Forgetting to take an RMD may result in a 50% IRS penalty on the amount not distributed as required.
 For example, if an RMD was $50,000 but only $20,000 was disbursed that year, an investor would be subject to a $15,000 penalty (50% of the undistributed $30,000).
-Here at E*TRADE, we can help with the funds distribution each year.
+Here at E*TRADE from Morgan Stanley, we can help with the funds distribution each year.
 An investor can complete an IRA distribution form online (log-in required) and request automatic withdrawals to satisfy the RMD on a monthly, quarterly, or annual basis.